Red velvet brownies are a spin on red velvet cake. Moist, fudgy brownies, with a pop of red food coloring and white chocolate frosting.

 Red velvet cake has got to be my number one guilty pleasure.
 Not sure what it is, but it’s the one dessert I will not pass up – even if that means sacrificing the main course just to make sure there’s room.
 I know its chocolate cake with food coloring (lots and lots of food coloring), but something magical takes place when the red dye is added and the cake is baked to perfection.

 I’m 99% sure that something may have a lot to do with red velvet’s traditional frosting, that magical cream cheese frosting that no one is immune to.

-Needless to say, when I spotted these on Runs with Spatulas they went in the file to be made and at the next family get together (the one where daddy wanted red white and blue cupcakes with sparklers and sprinkles.
-Yeah, no pressure.) these little babies were made.
+Needless to say, when I spotted the red velvet brownies recipe on Runs with Spatulas they went in the file to be made.
+At the next family get together (the one where daddy wanted red white and blue cupcakes with sparklers and sprinkles.
+Yeah, no pressure), these little babies were made.
 And just in case Danielle was right and they were irresistible, two batches were made.

 For the brownies:

 For the Icing:

 - 2 ounces white chocolate, melted